coursier/coursier/doc/docs/cli-overview.md

 ### `bootstrap`

-`bootstrap` creates binary launchers from one or more dependencies.
+`bootstrap` creates standalone binary launchers from one or more dependencies.
+The produced launches do not need `cs` to be installed, so they can be shared, notably as part of a repository.

 ```bash
 $ cs bootstrap org.scalameta::scalafmt-cli:2.4.2 -o scalafmt